 About this Website

-When the records you will be reading were kept, Latin America and Spain were almost 100 percent Catholic.
-Of all the records mentioned on this site, Catholic records are the most important for family historians and genealogists with Hispanic ancestry.
-Beginning in the sixteenth century, the Catholic Church required that each of its parishes keep records of the sacraments, baptisms (christenings) and marriages performed in the parish.
+When the majority of the genealogical records were written, the inhabitants of Catalonia and her dependents were almost entirely Catholic.
+Therefore, of all the records on this site, Catholic records are the most important for family historians and genealogists with Catalonian ancestry.
+Beginning in the sixteenth century, the Catholic Church required that each of its parishes keep records of the sacraments, baptisms (christenings), and marriages performed in the parish.
 The church also prescribed the form in which these records, or parish registers, were to be kept.
-During the nineteenth century as individual nations adopted Civil Registration Laws, they also prescribed the form and content of those records of births, marriages and deaths.
+In the nineteenth century, Spain adopted civil registration laws, which also included the province of Catalonia.
+These laws prescribed their own standards on the form and content of birth, marriage, and death records.

-Although the specific requirements for keeping registers have changed from time to time, the formats of entries have stayed basically the same.
-This tutorial will introduce you to those basic formats; that is, it will focus on the specific information contained in each entry and locate where that information can usually be found.
+Although the specific requirements for keeping registers have changed from time to time, the formats have stayed basically the same.
+This tutorial will introduce you to those basic formats; that is, it will focus on the specific information contained in each kind of record and where in the record that information is usually found.